 Relevance and Uses of Compounded Annual Growth Rate Formula

 The compound annual growth rate is really helpful in calculating the average growth rate of the investment and can help in comparing different investments.
 As we have seen in the above example, the year-to-year growth of investment is uneven and erratic.
 But using compounded annual growth rate, the return smoothens out.
-Another factor which makes compounded annual growth rate a critical method in determining the growth of an investment is that it takes into consideration the compounding effect, which annual return rate doesn’t.
-Compounded annual rate does not give us the actual picture of the return since it only calculates the return on the principal amount and ignores the interest on interest component, but this is not the case with the compounded annual growth rate.
+Another factor that makes compounded annual growth rate a critical method in determining the growth of an investment is that it takes into consideration the compounding effect, which annual return rate doesn’t.
+Compounded annual rate does not give us the actual picture of the return since it only calculates the return on the principal amount and ignores the interest on the interest component, but this is not the case with the compounded annual growth rate.

 Compounded Annual Growth Rate Formula Calculator